harness/developer-hub/docs/platform/authentication/single-sign-on-saml.md

 8. Save the data to a file to use when configuring Harness.

-9. (Optional) If you want to automatically sync group memberships in Harness based on group memberships in Keycloak, perform the following steps.
+9. (Optional) To automatically sync group memberships in Harness based on group memberships in Keycloak, perform the following steps.

    1. Go to your newly-created Client, then select the **Client Scopes** tab.